Preety Salh

-My research focuses on understanding and improving how we diagnose and treat developmental disabilities, with a strong emphasis on equity.
-A major part of my work is dedicated to Fetal Alcohol Spectrum Disorder (FASD) and understanding how we diagnosis and support children with FASD in BC.
-I am also interested in how FASD overlaps with the effects of complex trauma experienced in early childhood, recognizing that many children with diagnosed with FASD have faced significant adversity.
+My research focuses on understanding and improving how we diagnose and treat developmental disabilities utilizing an intersectional, anti-oppressive lens.
+I am also interested in how prenatal alcohol and substance exposure overlap with the effects of complex trauma experienced in early childhood, recognizing that many children diagnosed with FASD have faced significant adversity.

 My goal is to ensure that children with developmental disabilities and their families receive care that is equitable, culturally safe, and compassionate.
-By identifying and addressing inequalities in how diagnoses are made and treated, I hope to advocate for healthcare practices that better serve our patients and families.
+By identifying and addressing inequalities in how diagnoses are made and treated, I hope to contribute to healthcare practices that better serve our patients and families.

 Grants